What is OFAC?

 Penalties for noncompliance with OFAC requirements can be severe.
 Criminal penalties for willful violations can include fines ranging up to $20 million and imprisonment of up to 30 years.
 Civil penalties can range from $65,000 to $1,075,000 for each violation.

 Violations of OFAC regulations can also generate negative publicity for the company.
-Even cases in which a violation is inadvertent may attract significant public attention.
-Such occurrences can have a corrosive effect on the violating company’s good name.
+Even cases in which a violation is inadvertent may attract unwanted attention.
+Such occurrences can have a corrosive effect on the violating company’s reputation and good name.

 Designate a Compliance Manager – Your company’s OFAC compliance program should be managed by a Designated Compliance Officer (DCO).
 The person chosen should have ample authority to recommend and implement the policy and procedural changes necessary to effectively carry out program requirements.

 Implement Identity-Checking Procedures, Training, and Auditing – Once your company’s risk profile has been established, the DCO should work with all functional areas to develop specific identity-checking procedures.
-These procedures should be tailored to fit your company’s product offerings and business methods.
-Since OFAC lists contain the names of thousands of individuals and organizations, your company should plan to use one or more list-checking solutions (also sometimes known as “interdict” programs) as part of its OFAC compliance program.
-List-checking (or interdict) programs enable your company to efficiently and effectively perform name-recognition searches of customer data files, and other data files, in order to identify potential matches to names on OFAC lists.
+These procedures should be tailored to fit the company’s risk profile, product offerings, and business methods.
+Since OFAC sanction lists contain the names of thousands of individuals and organizations, your company should plan to use one or more list-checking solutions, also sometimes known as “interdiction” programs, as part of its OFAC compliance program.
+List-checking or interdiction solutions enable your company to efficiently and effectively perform name-recognition searches of customer data files, and other data files, in order to identify potential matches to names on OFAC lists.
 As part of this, the company should carefully develop and implement procedures for handling any apparent matches to OFAC lists.
 These procedures must comply with OFAC requirements.
 Further, all persons involved in implementing your company’s OFAC compliance program should receive appropriate instruction and training in using interdict programs and in handling and reporting apparent matches according to developed procedures and OFAC requirements.
 As a final measure, the program should be audited at least annually to ensure that your company remains in compliance.